lupto/ember-pcb/checklists/schematic-checklist-akashl.md

 * [x] CAD ERC 100% clean.
 If some errors are invalid due to toolchain quirks, each exception must be inspected and signed off as invalid.
-* [ ] Verify pin numbers of all schematic symbols against datasheet or external interface specification document (if not yet board proven).
+* [x] Verify pin numbers of all schematic symbols against datasheet or external interface specification document (if not yet board proven).
-  * [ ] Confirm FMC pins are done correctly
+  * [x] Confirm FMC pins are done correctly
-  * [ ] Confirm FMC orientation is correct (with Xilinx FMC female adapter photo)
+  * [x] Confirm FMC orientation is correct (see Xilinx FMC female adapter photo in docs vs. 3D view of board)
   * [x] Confirm PGA orientation is correct
-  * [ ] Confirm EMBER pins are oriented correctly
+  * [x] Confirm EMBER pins are oriented correctly
-  * [ ] Confirm EMBER pins are mapped correctly to package
+  * [x] Confirm EMBER pins are mapped correctly to package
-  * [ ] Confirm EMBER pins are mapped correctly to socket
+  * [x] Confirm EMBER pins are mapped correctly to socket
-  * [ ] Confirm all 256 EMBER pins are routed
+  * [x] Confirm all 256 EMBER pins are routed
 * [x] Schematic symbol matches chosen component package and footprint
 * [x] Thermal pads are connected to correct power rail (may not always be ground)
   * [x] LP5912 has thermal pads to ground.
 Hole size on footprint is increased to 10 mil to accommodate design rules.